 - Example 3: Resource contingency planning: Provided supplemental staffing to stores during peak seasons and sales trends to alleviate service backlogs and manage workflow increases.
 Result: Increased capacity management and efficiency with 5 team members on average annually for 4 stores.

-What’s cool about these examples is it sets you up to truly shine in an interview or if you are passing your resume around internally to see if there are growth opportunities in sight.
+What’s cool about using examples of achievement is it sets you up to truly shine in an interview or if you are passing your resume around internally to see if there are growth opportunities in sight.
 The way these examples help set you up for that is using the result to hammer home your achievement based on the STAR technique.

 Interviewers won’t tell you this, but they are looking for you to answer questions using this technique.
 They use it to gauge your ability to finish tasks and gain results from your work.
 Here’s what the STAR acronym stands for: